-The right hand part of the table above, displaying the relative change in emissions to the water environment, are also shown in the diagram below.
+The right hand part of the table above, which displays the estimated amounts of NP in the surface water, is also depicted in proportional terms (relative to the reference year 2010) in the diagram below.

-Figure 20.
-Future trend in emissions to surface water in baseline scenario
+Figure 22 Future trend in emissions to surface water in baseline scenario

-In summary it is expected that emissions to waste water from other sources than textiles will be reduced by 40% 2010 to 2020, and the resulting emissions to surface water would be more than halved during the same period (due to improvement in WWTP NP/NPE removal efficiency and connection rate).
-Though it should be noted that the expected trend in emissions from other sources than textiles are subject to considerable uncertainties that depend to a large extent on how market actors and authorities deal with the enforcement and compliance with existing regulation as well as the possible impact of NP being identified as an SVHC and thus to be included in the candidate list.
-The possibility of NP being subject to authorisation poses another uncertainty with regards to NP/NPE emissions from such other sources than textiles.
+In summary it is expected that emissions to waste water from other sources than textiles will be reduced by 37% 2010 to 2031 (occurring before 2015), and the resulting emissions to surface water would be almost halved during the same period (due also to improvement in WWTP NP/NPE removal efficiency and connection rate).
+Though it should be noted that the expected trend in emissions from other sources than textiles is subject to considerable uncertainties that depend to a large extent on how market actors and authorities deal with the enforcement and compliance with existing regulation as well as the possible impact of NP and NPE having been identified as an SVHC for the Candidate list.
+The possibility of NP and/or NPE being subject to authorisation poses another uncertainty with regards to emissions from such other sources than textiles.

-The emissions to surface water from textiles are expected to remain fairly stable and even show an increasing trend after 2015 as the improvements in WWTP removal efficiency and connection rate over time are assumed to be outweighed by the growth in consumption of textile products in the EU.
+The emissions to surface water from textiles are expected to remain fairly stable and even show an increasing trend during the baseline period as the improvements in WWTP removal efficiency and connection rate over time are assumed to be outweighed by the growth in consumption of textile products in the EU.
 The estimated releases from textiles are based on quite conservative assumptions of growth in the volume of imported textiles.
-A more positive economic development in the EU countries could very well imply higher growth in import volumes and hence emissions of NPE, assuming that the concentrations of NPE in textiles are not reduced by voluntary efforts.
-The emissions from textiles should be further regulated considering the concern; in particular the combined toxicity of NP and NPE and the uncertainties regarding the endocrine disrupting properties of NP that make it impossible to determine which concentration should be regarded as safe for the environment (aquatic compartment).
+A more positive economic development in the EU countries could imply higher growth in import volumes and hence emissions of NPE.
+On the other hand the concentrations of NPE in textiles could potentially also be reduced by voluntary efforts, e.g. due to the fact that NPE has been identified as a SVHC which may trigger substitution efforts.

-The estimated emissions of NP/NPE to the water environment from technical textiles are relatively small in comparison to the other identified sources.
+The estimated emissions of NP/NPE to the water environment from technical textiles are expected to remain relatively small in comparison to the other identified sources.